 Organize a group volunteer activity like park cleanup, meal packing, or construction projects for a local nonprofit.

 Working together toward a meaningful goal builds team cohesion while contributing to the community.
 It's among the most purpose-driven team building ideas.
+If you're looking to measure the ROI of these events, track participation rates and post-event engagement scores.

 Sports day